blazegraph/database/bigdata-perf/CI/govtrack/README.txt

 with a total of 33,038,985 statements when the additional data is loaded).
 The queries depend on both the base data and the additional data.

+The context position in these data represents the original govtrack file breakdown, which I believe is the a name-graph for each chamber's congressional sessions, for both bills and votes, plus a graph for the people and organizations.

 [1] http://www.govtrack.us/
 [2] http://www.govtrack.us/data/rdf/
 [3] http://www.govtrack.us/developers/license.xpd